conduktor/conduktor-docs/docs/platform/guides/self-service.md

 ### Application Instance Policies
 Application Instance Policies restrict the Application Teams to create their resources following certain rules.
 These rules can be related to Kafka configs but can also apply to metadata.
-This is what lets Platform Administrators provide a Self Serve experience that doesn't look like the Wild West.
+This is what lets Platform Administrators provide a Self-service experience that doesn't look like the Wild West.

 **Example**
 ````yaml